BT2807/BT2807/README.md

 - 👋 Hi, I’m @BT2807
-- 👀 I’m interested in Data analytics
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data analytics Google certified course
-- 💞️ I’m looking to collaborate on Anaytics project
+- 💞️ I’m looking to collaborate on Data Science project
-- 📫 How to reach me tejapbt1996@gmail.com
+- 📫 How to reach me tejapbt@gmail.com

 <!---
 BT2807/BT2807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.